|Not me... this time!|

-Eat Well - Consider smaller amounts, more often to keep fuel fresh and topped off without bogging down on a heavy meal.
+Hydrate and Eat Well- Consider smaller amounts, more often to keep fuel and fluids fresh and topped off without bogging down on a heavy meal.
 Some snacks can be prepared ahead of time.
 Thermoses and Retained Heat Cookers keep piping hot food and drink at hand through the day.
 Remember that man (nor woman) lives on sugar, alone.

 Trade Watches - No one can focus for too long.
 Develop crew competencies, trade off and trust.
 Don't hover, or you'll forgo your rest.
 Work out methods to let the boat sail herself, for the most part, so the watch only has to keep an eye on things.

 Avoid Marathons - Plan your routes in manageable legs, with ample R&R between.